Huzaifaaazhar/ChatBot-using-NLP-and-Deep-Learning/README.md

-# ChatBot-using-NLP-and-Deep-Learning
+# NLP ChatBot

-I embarked on a journey to develop a chatbot capable of recognizing user intents and providing meaningful responses.
+### I embarked on a journey to develop a chatbot capable of recognizing user intents and providing meaningful responses.
 Here's an overview of my project:

    - I started by collecting a dataset of user intents and corresponding responses.
 The dataset contained various intent categories, including greetings, queries, jokes.